jvqze/fe2.jaylen.nyc/README.md

 ### 2. List Page

 -   The list page allows you to see all the audio files you've uploaded, complete with direct links for easy access.
--   The list is tied to your Discord account, so only you can see the files you've uploaded.
+-   The list is tied to your Discord Account ID, so only you can see the files you've uploaded.

 ## Open-Source Contributions